fison67/mi_connector/README.md

 ## Problem solving
 #### Some of xiaomi product is not registered
 > Some of product is not getting token automatically like Xiaomi Vacuum.
 You have to get token yourself.<br/>
 And go to the 'Manage Device' > 'Device List' >  Click the add button > Fill out the blank.
-(IP & Token)
+(IP & Token) > Click OK Button The product will be registered.
 <br/><br/>

 ## Support devices<br/>